 If you want to begin the new year with a clear, positive, and achievable New Year Resolution, now is the time to start working on it.
 Whether you focus on personal, relational, or professional goals, crafting your clear and actionable New Year’s Resolution is a process that takes time.
 And when you master the art of clarifying your goals and visions, you can better serve your birth and postpartum clients by facilitating clarity about their desired experiences and helping them to commit to SMART goals.

 Studies show a dramatic drop in attendance of childbirth education classes since 2000.
-What used to be a right of passage for baby boomers and generation X feels redundant to Millenials.
-The main reason for the decline is the overwhelming abundance of information on many different platforms.
+What used to be a right of passage for baby boomers and Generation X feels redundant to millennials.
+The main reason for the decline is the overwhelming abundance of information on many platforms.
 In events and talks, I often say that expectant Millennials rely on Doctor Google, Doctor Facebook, and Doctor YouTube.
 But can you see how hard it is for them to navigate the preparation process?
 To distinguish ‘expert’ knowledge from ‘folk knowledge, or myths from reality?’
-So how can we serve Millenials and help them avoid informational overload?
+So, how can we serve millennials and help them avoid information overload?
 How can we help them find their truth?
 How can we empower them to overcome internal resistance and challenges and have healthy and satisfactory birth experiences?
-Read and learn why Transformational Birth Support Coaching is the pathway to regaining childbirth instructors’ impact and prestige.
+Read and learn why Transformational Birth Support Coaching is the pathway to upscale your childbirth education strategies and fill in your classes.

 Doulas have heard this a hundred times: “I want a natural childbirth but I’m open to the possibility of getting an epidural”.
 Labor and Delivery nurses read it on birth plans thousand of times.